 What Additional Tools Do I Need for Welding?

-You’ll need safety gear like a welding helmet, gloves, and protective clothing.
-Additionally, consider purchasing clamps, a wire brush, a chipping hammer, and a grinder for ideal results and safety during your welding projects.
+You’ll need a welding helmet, gloves, and protective clothing right away.
+Clamps, a wire brush, chipping hammer, and grinder also make jobs safer and cleaner.

 Are There Financing Options Available for Purchasing a Welder?